 Dog-Friendly Home Insurance: FAQ

-We've addressed common questions regarding home insurance and dogs to highlight important considerations for dog owners seeking the right insurance protection.
+We've addressed common questions about home insurance and dogs to highlight important considerations for dog owners seeking the right insurance protection.

 Does home insurance cover dogs?

-Home insurance typically covers dog-related liability, such as dog bites, under its liability coverage.
-However, the extent of the coverage and any breed-specific exclusions vary by insurer and policy.
+Home insurance covers dog-related liability, like dog bites, under its liability coverage.
+The extent of coverage and any breed-specific exclusions vary by insurer and policy.

 Is there homeowners insurance that allows rottweilers?

-There are homeowners insurance providers that do not consider breeds such as rottweilers, including State Farm and USAA.
-However, coverage depends on the individual insurer's policies and may involve higher premiums or specific conditions due to the perceived risk associated with the breed.
+Homeowners insurance providers that don't consider breeds include State Farm and USAA.
+Coverage still depends on the individual insurer's policies and may involve higher premiums or specific conditions due to perceived risk.

 Which insurance companies allow pitbulls?

-Pitbulls in home insurance are often deemed as a restricted breed, but companies like State Farm, Allstate and USAA offer policies regardless of your dog’s breed.
-There may also be local providers who offer policies regardless of your dog’s breed.
+Pitbulls in home insurance are often considered a restricted breed, but companies like State Farm, Allstate and USAA still provide coverage regardless of your dog’s breed.
+You may also find local insurers that do the same.

 What dog breeds affect homeowners insurance?

 The dog breeds that affect homeowners insurance acceptance include Pit Bulls, Rottweilers, German Shepherds and Doberman Pinschers.
-However, there may be some insurers that do not consider your dog breed when writing your policy.
+Some insurers, though, do not consider breed when writing a policy.

 Best Dog-Friendly Homeowners Insurance Companies: Our Review Methodology